grafana/agent/docs/sources/flow/install/macos.md

    brew tap grafana/grafana
    ```

-2. Install the Grafana Agent Flow formula by running the folloing command in a
+2. Install the Grafana Agent Flow formula by running the following command in a
    terminal window:

    ```shell